DC Universe Online: Comics

-DC Comics announced in January 2010 that they would be releasing DC Universe Online: Legends, a 52-issue weekly limited series (along the lines of previous similar series like 52, Countdown to Final Crisis and Trinity) which would be based on the game.
-Rather than a weekly series, the format was changed to a bi-weekly series, with comic book writer Tony Bedard and game writer Marv Wolfman, and with artists Howard Porter and Adriana Melo.
+DC Comics announced in January 2010 that they would be releasing DC Universe Online: Legends, a 52-issue weekly limited series (along the lines of previous similar series like 52, Countdown to Final Crisis and Trinity) based on the game.
+Rather than a weekly series, the format was changed to a bi-weekly series, with comic book writer Tony Bedard, game writer Marv Wolfman, and artists Howard Porter and Adriana Melo.
 The title was launched in February 2011 and concluded in May 2012.

 Reception

 DC Universe Online received mixed to positive reviews from critics, having received 7/10 from IGN at initial launch and showing further improvement with 8/10 from IGN after its PlayStation 4 launch.

-As of August 2014, the game has 18 million registered users, and is the number one revenue generating free-to-play title on the PlayStation 3 and 4.
-As of September 30, 2020, DC Universe Online had 419,000 monthly active players and 40,000 subscribers.
+By August 2014, DC Universe Online had 18 million registered users and was the number one revenue-generating free-to-play game on PlayStation 3 and PlayStation 4.
+By September 2020, the game had 419,000 monthly active players and 40,000 subscribers.